GreptimeTeam/docs/docs/user-guide/protocols/postgresql.md

 psql -h <host> -p 4003 -U <username> -d public
 ```

-- For how to setup authentication for GreptimeDB, please refer to [Authentication](/user-guide/operations/authentication.md).
+- For how to setup username and password for GreptimeDB, please refer to [Authentication](/user-guide/operations/authentication.md).
 - If you want to use other ports for PostgreSQL, please refer to [Protocol options](/user-guide/operations/configuration.md#protocol-options) in the configuration document.